In honor of International Women’s Day, we’ve pulled together some of the best historical, costume, and period dramas featuring strong women leads.

 Based on the true story of Rosa Lewis, a culinary genius and owner of London’s venerable Cavendish Hotel, this acclaimed BBC series dramatizes the life of an indomitable woman in entertaining stories full of humor and heart.
 Created by John Hawkesworth (Upstairs, Downstairs) and starring Gemma Jones (Sense and Sensibility) as Louisa and Christopher Cazenove (A Knight’s Tale) as Charlie, the dashing love of her life.
 An inspiring story of triumph and loss, love and laughter in 31 episodes.
 Shown on PBS Masterpiece Theatre.

 To Walk Invisible – The Bronte Sisters (2016) BBC: Charlotte, Emily and Anne Bronte face a bleak future, with their father half-blind and troubled brother Branwell in decline.
 As their situation worsens, Charlotte sees that writing could offer a way out.
 This is the story of the sisters’ great novels and their extraordinary battle for recognition.
 The 2 hour movie was shown on PBS Masterpiece.
-For more details, see the post about the historical drama.

 Stage Beauty (2004): The compelling story of the last man to play a woman on stage in a Shakespearean play, and the woman who replaces him after the King declares that women may perform in public theatre.
 A female theatre dresser creates a stir and sparks a revolution in seventeenth century London theatre by playing Desedmona in Othello.
 But what will become of the male actor she once worked for and eventually replaced?